 Ceremony Venue – Oatlands Historic House and Gardens

 Floral Design – Blooms Reston Floral

 Cake – Buttercream Bakeshop

 Invitations – Old City Press Co.

 Makeup & Hair Artist – Natalya Diamond

 Wedding Dress – Leanne Marshall via Lovely Bride

 Rings – May Jewelers

-Congratulations to Jen and Ryan, and a special thanks to Lauren Louise Photography for sharing this wedding with us!
+Congratulations to Jen and Ryan, and a special thanks to Lauren Louise Collective for sharing this wedding with us!
 Love this wedding’s minimalist vibes?
 Then you’ve got to see this Reading Art Works wedding that takes modern minimalism to the next level!